StewyEarth/forza-checklist/readme.md

 ## To do
 * Make multiple filters work at the same time, for more advanced filtering.
 * Make class look more like Forza's PI system
-* Full screen image modal for showing cars better
+* Full screen image modal for showing cars better & work with filtering.